Swarovski precision-cut crystal jewellery collection at OD's Jewellers

 • Gift-givers who want recognisable luxury without intimidating price tags

-• Collectors building coordinated sets across jewellery, watches, and home décor
+• Collectors building coordinated sets across jewellery, watches, and home decor

 • Fashion-conscious customers wanting pieces that work for both everyday wear and special occasions

-What makes Swarovski different:
+What Makes Swarovski Different

-• Created Diamonds: Swarovski also produces a separate laboratory-grown diamond line.
+Swarovski also produces a separate laboratory-grown diamond line.
 This is distinct from their crystal jewellery collections and is not part of OD's current Swarovski range.

-Daniel Swarovski founded his workshop in Wattens, Austria, in 1895 with a single breakthrough: the first electric-powered **crystal-cutting machine**.
-This invention didn't just create a business—it revolutionised decorative arts, transforming crystal from a handcraft curiosity into an industrial-scale precision product.
+Daniel Swarovski founded his workshop in Wattens, Austria, in 1895 with a single breakthrough: the first electric-powered crystal-cutting machine.
+This invention didn't just create a business — it revolutionised decorative arts, transforming crystal from a handcraft curiosity into an industrial-scale precision product.

 The location was strategic: Wattens sits in the Austrian Alps, where hydroelectric power from mountain streams could drive the machinery.
 That original factory still operates today, now employing thousands and producing crystals for fashion houses, chandelier makers, and jewellers worldwide.

-3. Craftsmanship & Innovation
+3 | Craftsmanship & Innovation

 Precision Crystal Cutting